Skip to main contentSkip to search

 How much is OAP interim funding?

-OAP interim funding (Childhood Budget) amounts range from $5,000 to $35,000 per year based on a means test considering family income and child's age.
+OAP interim one-time funding (Childhood Budget) is a one-time payment for children registered before April 1, 2021.
+Amounts are $5,500 for ages 6-17 and up to $22,000 for younger children (ages 0-5), based on family income and child's age.
 The maximum is available to lower-income families with younger children.
-Higher-income families may receive reduced or no interim funding despite having a child on the waitlist.
+Higher-income families may receive reduced amounts or no interim funding.

 How do I apply for OAP interim funding?